-Postponed: Due to the Governments advice on gatherings the Antibiotic Guardian Shared Learning and Awards 2020 has been postponed.
+Due to the Governments advice on gatherings the Antibiotic Guardian Shared Learning and Awards 2020 was postponed.
 We are now working towards 26 November as the date for the event (Virtually or in London).

 The 2020 shared learning event and awards are set to take place on the 25th of June 2020.

 Join us as we host the fifth Antibiotic Guardian Shared Learning Awards event, championing organisations and individuals who have demonstrated achievements in tackling antimicrobial resistance at a local, regional or national level.

 Has your organisation demonstrated success in working within the community to communicate Antibiotic Guardian?
 Perhaps you have implemented effective prescription monitoring system to support the conservation of antibiotics?